-Shopping for grad gifts for girls?
-Here are some of our favorite ones for the young women in your life.
+If you have girls on your list, here are some of our favorite grad gifts for the young women in your life.

-Bose Noise Cancelling Headphones 700 are among the most highly-rated for wireless over-the-ear headphones.
+These headphones are among the most highly-rated for wireless over-the-ear headphones.
 Dorms and roommates are noisy and can be disruptive to sleep and study.
-These would make a generous and very helpful gift next fall.
+These are one of the best gifts would make a generous and very helpful gift next fall.

 A much less expensive option, and one that is also highly-regarded by the reviewers, are these wireless headphones by Anker.

-Your son will love having Alexa as his Virtual Assistant to check scores, the weather, order a pizza or an Uber, help with homework, sleep-inducing sounds….the possibilities are endless.
+Your son will love having Alexa as his Virtual Assistant to check scores, the weather, order a pizza or an Uber, help with homework, play his music or sleep-inducing sounds….the possibilities are endless.
 (Note: Alexa has privacy controls that disconnects the microphone.)

 For a wallet, passport, meds or other valuables, we like the Sentry Compact Safe since it’s small and has a cable that can be looped around a heavy piece of furniture.